 Order: hot chocolate

-The Lowdown: The Market at Larimer Square has been around since 1983 in downtown Denver, and has only changed a little bit.
+The Lowdown: The Market at Larimer Square has been serving baked goods and coffee since 1983 in downtown Denver, and has only changed a little bit.
 Locally loved by its customers, this deli, bakery and coffee shop is home to some of the fluffiest pastries, tasty deli meats, and other classic menu items.
 If you want old-fashioned quality, the hot chocolate at The Market is traditional, sweet and pretty affordable.
 Made with Ghirardelli chocolate syrup, chocolate powder, steamed milk and topped with whipped cream, this warm chocolaty drink is perfect on cold mornings next to a pastry.

 The Chocolate Therapist